RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ```

 Multiplexer and Registrar connect to Valkey using the information held
 in "/etc/lenticularis/conf.json".
+KEEP IT SECURE ALL THE TIME.
+Copy
-Copy and edit the configuration
-file.
-Set the password to Valkey in it.
-KEEP "conf.json" SECURE ALL
+and edit the configuration file.
+Set the Valkey's password in it.
+Note that Lens3 stores everything in Valkey, including S3 access keys
-THE TIME.
-Access keys are stored in Valkey in raw text.
+which are stored in raw text.

 ```
 # cp $TOP/v2/unit-file/conf.json /etc/lenticularis/conf.json